+The LA Galaxy announced today that the club has signed captain Landon Donovan to a new four-year contract that will run through the 2013 MLS season.
 The 2009 MLS MVP, Donovan led the Galaxy with 12 goals and six assists this season en route to winning the award for the first time in his career and helping the Galaxy reach MLS Cup for the first time since 2005.
 Per team and league policy, details of the contract were not disclosed.

 Additionally, the club has announced that Donovan will be allowed to pursue opportunities to join a foreign club on a short-term loan agreement that would see him return to Los Angeles prior to the start of the 2010 MLS season, which begins for the Galaxy on Saturday, March 27.

 "I am excited to be able to pledge my future to the Galaxy by signing this new contract," Donovan said.
 "I have enjoyed my time with the Galaxy and am committed to helping bring the club another MLS Cup championship.
 I believe in this team and I want to be a part of its bright future.
 This is a great day for me both personally and professionally and I look forward to many successful years ahead."